This new year, dream your dreams, make your plans, then commit to a 40-day (or more) practice and achieve your goals.

 That 15 minutes may be researching details, sketching ideas, investigating options, or it may turn into a meeting, a class, a collaboration, an outline, the first chapter, a green smoothie, or 10 sun salutations.
 If your dream has no deadline, commit to 40 days and see what unfolds.
 If your project has a place on the calendar, your daily practice is set in stone until that day.

 4. Close your eyes.
 Take a deep breath.
 See yourself completing your dreams.
 See it in detail.
 Who are you with?
 How do you feel?
 Allow yourself to feel the celebrated success of your accomplishments right now.
 Let every cell light up in joy, relief, completion, celebration, recognition, and gratitude.
 See the smiling faces around you and feel your dreams in form.

 5. Show up today.
 And tomorrow.
 And the next.
 And every day of your practice.
 Mark it on your calendar.
 Keep it simple.
-Take a step each day towards your dreams.
+Take a step each day toward your dreams.
 The year will pass whether you show up or not.
 Where do you want to be at this time next year?
-Walk towards it.
+Walk toward it.
 If you feel better taking that walk alone then keep your agenda sacred.
-If you wish to make that walk with a friend, enlist support: trustworthy, caring, dedicated support of good friends or family and be accountable to them as you become more accountable to you and your dreams.
+If you wish to make that walk with a friend, enlist support— trustworthy, caring, dedicated support of good friends or family — and be accountable to them as you become more accountable to you and your dreams.

 Be gentle with yourself.